wallaceEcoMod/wallaceecomod.github.io/_posts/2017-1-1-devteam.markdown

 <a href="https://www.researchgate.net/profile/Bruno_Vilela3" target="_blank">Bruno Vilela</a> (co-developer) is a post-doctoral researcher at Washington University in St. Louis.

-<a href="https://www.researchgate.net/profile/Matthew_Aiello-Lammens" target="_blank">Matthew Aiello-Lammens</a> (co-developer) is Assistant Professor of Biology at Pace University.
+<a href="https://www.researchgate.net/profile/Matthew_Aiello-Lammens" target="_blank">Matthew Aiello-Lammens</a> (co-developer) is Assistant Professor of Environmental Studies and Science at Pace University.

 <a href="https://www.researchgate.net/profile/Robert_Muscarella" target="_blank">Robert Muscarella</a> (co-developer) is a National Science Foundation post-doctoral fellow at Aarhus University in Denmark.